SolarHunt/.github/profile/README.md

 Deploy the contracts:

 `
-npm hardhat deploy -S <deployment script>
+npx hardhat deploy -S <deployment script>
 `

 The smart contracts will be compiled and deployed to the specified Ethereum network.